EPFL-LAP/dynamatic/docs/Specs/TypeSystem.md

 // Unbundle it, producing all the individual signals
 %data, %otherData, %valid = handshake.unbundle %bundle : i32, i16, i1

-// Re-bundle it; all signal names need to be re-specified as to not lose the
+// Rebundle it; all signal names need to be specified again as to not lose the
 // original context
 %bundleAgain = handshake.bundle [%data, %otherData, %valid] : bundle<data: i32, otherData: i16, valid: i1>
 ```